najmuschy/najmuschy/README.md

 I’m from Bangladesh 🇧🇩 and love building cool stuff, learning, and growing with the developer community.

 - 🔄 I'm currently improving my Flutter app architecture & state management
-- 💬 I like to write, teach, and experiment with AI tools in my free time
+- 💬 I like to experiment with AI tools in my free time

 ---